Photograph copyright of JR Pepper

-Her work has been seen with Gristle Tattoo, Rogue Space Gallery Chelsea, Trenton Artworks, GreenPoint Gallery, Lovecraft Bar NYC, The Jefferson Market Library, Babylon New York curated by Leonardo Casas, and various gallery shows in NY, Paris and Chile.
+JR Pepper is a Brooklyn born-and-raised artist and professional eccentric.
+She holds both a BA and an MA in art history, specializing in Surrealism and the history of photography.
+Her artwork has been seen in shows through Brooklyn Waterfront Artists Group, Gristle Tattoo Gallery, Rogue Space Gallery Chelsea, Trenton Artworks, GreenPoint Gallery, The Jefferson Market Library, Babylon New York curated by Leonardo Casas, and various gallery shows in NY, Paris and Chile.

 Various websites and publications have featured her spirit photographs and her lectures including About.com, Kotaku, and VICE: The Creator's Project, The General Manga Initiative, The Village Voice, Haunted America FAQ by Dave Thompson, Musee Magazine and Chilean fanzine Estrellita Mia.
 She has also worked as retoucher on DVDs, art catalogues and publications including Walter Potter's Curious World of Taxidermy, The Morbid Anatomy Anthology and multiple publications with The Burns Archive including the award-winning Picturing Freedom.
 Professionally she spent 15 years working in fashion and advertising working on publications and art catalogue by Annie Leibowitz, Roni Horn, Guy Bourdin and many others.
 She was formerly a writer at Creepy Girl Travels and Pink Ray Gun and has spent many years working with the Morbid Anatomy Library and Museum.